martin-sicho/DrugEx/README.md

 Installation
 ============
-The code and its dependencies can be installed from GitHub with the following
+You should first install the [RDKit](http://www.rdkit.org/) library in your environment before installing other packages.
+The easiest way to install it is to pull it from [Anaconda Cloud](https://anaconda.org/rdkit/rdkit) and setup an environment dedicated to your project.

-commands:
+This python code and its dependencies can then be installed to the environment with the following commands:

 ```bash
 $ git clone https://github.com/XuhanLiu/DrugEx.git drugex